sento documentation

 Creating an FSM

-function, which initializes an actor with state management capabilities.
+To create an FSM, use the make-fsm function, which initializes an actor with state management capabilities.

 (Additional API documentation can be found here.)